modeset/-deprecated-utensils/WIP.md

 - There should be some sort of Toggle class that acts similar to the demo (removes a bunch of classes then add more) pass a data-remove?
 - Should events have more of a namespace to avoid collisions?
-- Try and speed up more of the lookups and cache where possible
+- Try and lazy load more of the lookups and cache where possible

 ## Repository
 - Standardize file naming structure